Leo taking out two cyclops with a robot crane, and then a third one by dropping an engine block on it.

 Jason defeating King Midas's son in hand to hand combat.
 Then bringing down a lighting bolt that caused rain to fall in the house, freeing all the people that Midas had turned to gold.

 Leo taking out five Earthborn with construction equipment.

 Piper hypnotizing the last earthborn, then cutting it's arms off.
 Also doubles as a CMOF due to the Earthborn's Major Injury Underreaction.

 Jason fighting Enceladus despite the fact that Enceladus is a giant, and the very ground was working against him.

-Leo hitting Enceladus in the chest with a bulldozer shovel.
+Leo hitting Enceladus in the chest with a giant hydraulic axe blade.